SpecFlowOSS/SpecFlow.Plus.Examples/UseVSCode/Readme.md

 ![test explorer](art/TestExplorerAfterTestRun.png)

-And so does it look like in a feature file:
+And this is how it looks in a feature file:

 ![test result in a feature file](art/TestResult.png)

-You don't get the scenario at his title marked as failing, but you have the red lines at the last step of the failing scenario.
+While the scenario title is not marked as failing, you have the red lines at the last step of the failing scenario.

 ## Conclusion

-Yes, we don't have a dedicated SpecFlow extension for VSCode.
-But there are already other extensions out there, that helps you to use VSCode for writing feature files and executing scenarios.
+While there is no dedicated SpecFlow extension for VSCode, there are already other extensions available that help you to use VSCode to write feature files and execute scenarios.